jormil/bike-racks/README.md

  * npm install
  * npm run watch
  * npm run dev
- * Use latest chrome and navigate to http://localhost:8090
+ * Use latest chrome or firefox and navigate to http://localhost:8090